 If exploring Panama City Beach is on your pup's barket list, then hitting Gayle's Trails is the way to go!
-Named for former mayor Gayle F. Oberst, this network of trails offers nearly 15 miles of paved paths for hikers, runners, cyclists, and four-legged adventurers to enjoy throughout the city, and connects some of its major parks.
+Named for former mayor Gayle F. Oberst, this network of trails offers several paved and sand paths for hikers, runners, cyclists, and four-legged adventurers to enjoy throughout the city, and connects some of its major parks.

 Some parts of the trail are not shaded, so wear a hat and sunscreen!
 You may also want to visit in the early morning or late afternoon when the sun isn't as harsh, so that Fido's paws don't get too hot.